AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 ---
 # Upload schedule data to track live content

 You can upload schedule data of past live Streaming Media content to more easily and accurately track viewership of live content.
+This includes data for individual programs and even specific topics or program segments.

 The following are examples of live content that are supported with schedule data upload: